Items Detailed items Activities

 The initial certification is valid for 3 years (subject to annual post-assessments to evaluate the effectiveness of the certification), and subsequent assessments are conducted for either initial or renewal certification.

-Current certification status for KRAFTON:
+Current certification status for ISMS-P:

-ISMS-P-2022-005 (2022.03.02. ~ 2025.03.31.)
+KRAFTON: ISMS-P-KISA-2022-005 (2022.03.02. ~ 2025.03.31.)

 2.26 Creation of an environment for data protection

-Providing pocket guide to data protection
+Provision of a pocket guide to data protection

 2.27